spiral/docs/orm/morphed-relations.md

     'id'     => 'primary',
     'name'   => 'string',
     'tagged' => [
-        self::MANY_TO_MANY => TaggableInterface::class,
+        self::MANY_TO_MORPHED => TaggableInterface::class,
         self::INVERSE      => 'tags'
     ]
 ];
 ```

 As before, the best way to create relation from `User` and `Post` to Tags - use INVERSE option.

 After updating ORM schema let's check pivot table, this time our table follow relation name (not as in previous case "role_user_map") so it named "tagged_map":

 ```
 Columns of primary.tagged_map: